DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/OPENProtocol.md

 * The 'enable API control' box is checked in the assistant software.
 * The IOC mode inside the DJI GO APP is off.
-* The mode selection bar of the remote controller is placed at the F position.(After aircraft powered-up, switch the mode selector to A or P and then turn to F )
+* The mode selection bar of the remote controller is placed at the F position.

+**IMPORTANT! afterwase the release of firmware 3.0, the drone will enter F mode logic directly if the mode bar is placed at F when power on, developers do not need to turn away then back to enter F mode logic as the way in firmware 2.3; Please pay attention to this change if you are upgrading from 2.3**

 <table>
 <tr>
   <th>Data Type</th>